containers/podman.io/README.md

 - `src/components/shapes`: SVG components such as the wave border
 - `src/components/ui`: Reusable components, little to no data by default, presentational
 - `src/components/utilities`: Buttons, links, and other small reusable elements

+### Typescript

+- a bunch of base types are found in `typs.d.ts`
+  - these are primarily for props.
+Kept minimal by design and then extended when needed (primarily with style props)

+### Assets

+#### CSS

+- Podman and Podman Desktop color themes are added in `tailwind.config.js`
+- A custom radial gradient has also been added to `tailwind.config.js` (it uses the same breakpoints as other tailwind gradients)
+- changes to the default styles are in `src/assets/css/main.css` in the following order:
+  - imports
+  - docusaurus root colors
+  - docusarus component style changes
+  - font configuration
+- default fonts are set inside `@layer base{}` in `main.css` using tailwind's **@apply** syntax

 ---